7 seconds to catch the interest of the prospect

 Mentice operates in a regulated healthcare environment selling endovascular simulators to hospitals, training centers, and medical device industry.
 The trickier part is that target customers have different value propositions.
 And you have only one page to capture their attention.
 To be more specific, you have just one sentence.

-The message was more subtle and cater to targeted audience: to achieve excellence and save lives.
+The message was more subtle and cater to a targeted audience: to achieve excellence and save lives.
 Even if Mentice is doing a wide variety of things and in different ways, the message is same across all operations.

 One take away that I would want you to focus on is to NEVER forget that the value proposition has to be customer-focused and not focused on you.
 If you’re curious and want to learn more, you would read more.